DucIsHere/TerrianOfTerrian/README.md

-# Regeneration Forged
+# TerrianOfTerrian
-Regeneration Forrged is a high-performance Minecraft World Generation mod designed with a unique Dual-Engine architecture.
+TerrianOfTerrian is a high-performance Minecraft World Generation mod designed with a unique Dual-Engine architecture.
 It allows creators to toggle between complex, procedurally generated Java logic and optimized, data-driven JSON density functions.

 **Successor of ReTerraForged**